Amin Mohammad Jamali

 Amin Mohammad Jamali (born 25 January 1977) is an Iranian photojournalist and sports photographer.
 He is a contributor for Getty Images, and contributing with Vogue, The New York Times, The Times, The Guardian and ESPN.

 The organizers have announced he has been among the finalists of the first edition of the AIPS Sport Media Awards from Asia and Oceania.
 In 2019, he joined ATP Images Co. founded by Arthur Thill in 1983 in Munich, Germany.

+In 2025, Amin Mohammad Jamali was named in media reports concerning a leaked list of individuals alleged to have access to so-called “white SIM cards” in Iran, a category of telecommunications service described by Iran International as providing preferential or less-restricted internet connectivity to the Islamic regime's loyalists and officials in Iran.